mitchellcairns/gbc-rgb-led/README.md

 - All settings save to EEPROM so your preference is remembered through power cycles/battery changes

 Controls in idle mode
-- Press select twice to decrease brightness
-- Press select three times to increase brightness
 - Press select three times and hold on the final press = Enter config mode
 - While in config mode, use dpad left and right to change color mode
-- After selecting your color mode, press three times and hold on final press = Enter color edit mode
+- After selecting your color mode, press select three times and hold on final press = Enter color edit mode

 If you are in 'User preset mode'
 - Use dpad left and right to select which LED you'd like to modify
-- press twice and hold to enter hue selection mode
+- press select twice and hold to enter hue selection mode
 - use dpad left and right to select your hue
 - press twice and hold to enter saturation selection mode
 - use dpad left and right to select your saturation
-- press twice and hold to go back to button selection
+- press select twice and hold to go back to button selection
-- press three times and hold to enter brightness selection mode
+- press select three times and hold to enter brightness selection mode

 If you are in 'Rainbow color mode'
 - Use dpad left and right to change the rainbow fade speed